Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/user_op.md

 ### Multiple In/Output

-For some op, there may be more than one input or output and we need to specify the number of inputs and outputs when we register the it.
+For some ops, they may have multiple input or output and we need to specify the number of inputs and outputs when we register the it.

 Input example：